korney4eg/korney4eg.github.io/tasks/_posts/2021-01-01-phase1-task5-multi-vm-setup.md

 ### Tips:

 * Vagrant allows you manipulating Virtual Machines.
-Check out Usefull links for more info.
+Check out Useful links for more info.
 Feel free to google.
 * You don't need to modify `Vagrantfile` to make it work properly.
 But you can experiment and change any settings that you want.
 * Changing WordPress settings much easier using `wp-cli` tool.
 * Ansible allows to group tasks in to the roles.